 Unlike her Grandmother Alice, who retired with a pension AND social security, the risk that Julie may outlive her retirement savings is solely hers, and unlike her Grandmother, there’s a really good chance she may live well into her 90s.

 With help from her financial planner, Julie was able to assess her projected Social Security income, and her projected income need to determine how much of her retirement assets she would need to cover with a protected income solution that would guarantee her a stream of income for life.
-With features similar to a “Personal Pension,”3 her planner recommended a contingent deferred annuity (“CDA”) that allowed Julie to transfer the risk she’ll outlive her savings to an insurance company without moving those assets to the insurance company.
+Her planner recommended a contingent deferred annuity (“CDA”) that allowed Julie to transfer the risk she’ll outlive her savings to an insurance company without moving those assets to the insurance company.

 A CDA can provide consistent, sustainable income she can’t outlive – to secure her spending power in retirement.
 It’s a straightforward process, Julie can simply wrap the income guarantee around leading ETFs or mutual funds in her IRA, Roth IRA or brokerage account.